Theatre and Performance Studies Courses

 The Honours Thesis is usually done in the second semester of a student’s registration in the Honours Degree Programme.

-Strand: Non-stranded (from Cohort 2014)
+Strand: Non-stranded

-Pre-requisite for TS4401: Cohort 2021 onwards: Completed 110 units including 40 units of TS major requirements with a minimum SJAP of 4.00 and GPA of 3.50, or with recommendation by the programme committee.
+Pre-requisite: Cohort 2021 onwards: Completed 110 units including 40 units of TS major requirements with a minimum SJAP of 4.00 and GPA of 3.50, or with recommendation by the programme committee.

-Preclusion for TS4401: TS4660, TS4401HM, TS4660HM
+Preclusion: TS4660, TS4401HM, TS4660HM

 Note: Please register for the Honours Thesis manually with the Department.

-Documents containing important information on the Honours Thesis should be downloaded from “Documents and Forms.”
+Documents containing important information on the Honours Thesis should be downloaded from “Documents and Forms”.

 The Independent Study course is designed to enable the student to explore an approved topic within the discipline in depth.
 The student should approach a lecturer to work out an agreed topic, readings, and assignments for the course.
 A formal, written agreement is to be drawn up, giving a clear account of the topic, programme of study, assignments, evaluation, and other pertinent details.
 Head’s and/or Honours Coordinator’s approval of the written agreement is required.
 Regular meetings and reports are expected.
 Evaluation is based on 100% Continuous Assessment and must be worked out between the student and the lecturer prior to seeking departmental approval.

-Strand: Non-stranded (from Cohort 2014)
+Strand: Non-stranded

-Pre-requisite for TS4660: Cohort 2021 onwards: Completed 100 units, including 40 units in TS, with a minimum GPA of 3.20.
+Pre-requisite: Cohort 2021 onwards: Completed 100 units, including 40 units in TS, with a minimum GPA of 3.20.

-Preclusion for TS4660: TS4401, TS4660HM, TS4401HM
+Preclusion: TS4401, TS4660HM, TS4401HM

 Note: Please register for the Independent Study manually with the Department.

-Documents containing important information on the Independent Study should be downloaded from “Documents and Forms.”
+Documents containing important information on the Independent Study should be downloaded from “Documents and Forms”.

 Category: Creative Practices in Performance